Thanks for stopping by

 Who did I train with?

 I did my training with the Daghda School.
-They’re not very good really.
-Very expensive, and not really good at teaching an AuDHDer like me how to start a clinic.
+They did their best with me.
+At the time, I didn’t know I was an AuDHDer.
 I told them I had MS. I don’t think they understood that bit.
 Most of the time I just did my homework out of a sense of fear, because that’s what I’ve always done.
+School was always a fear of consequence for m, rather than an exploration of a potential opportunity.
 Of the 12 students who started in my class, only 1 actually graduated in the end, plus Seán frequently moved the goalposts on us.
 Incidentally, if you’re out down around Naas, go and see Darren.
 He’ll look after you.
+I’m not sure about that beard on him now, but I think we all tried interesting things during lockdown.

 The whole experience of the training left a lot of people very sour and salty altogether.
 My heart goes out to the first years who came after me.
 I’m a lot happier just learning with Helen now as I go along.
-CPD and technique beyond basic training is a far nicer way to learn.
+CPD and techniques beyond basic training are a far nicer way to learn.
 I love that I’m able to be physically aware enough to help other practitioners improve their technique.
-Anatomical morphology is so individualistic that it’s always good to practise on as many different types of human as you can.
-I probably shouldn’t write too much about Daghda though.
+Anatomical morphology is so individualistic that it’s always good to practise on as many different types of humans as you can.
+I won’t write too much about Daghda, though.
 It’d put me in a bad humour.

 Everyone who does Amatsu has a different style.
 Mine is largely right brain intuitive tension pattern style.
 Other practictioners use a lot of muscle testing.
 I prefer to just mend people in a procedural manner, improving movement functionality and flexibility as I go.
 Usually I can feel a problem based on the proximity of the pain signal to the joint.